 The Milwaukee Years: 1948-1956

-Sullivan was pushed out of Milwaukee by police on August 27, 1948, after being found at a hotel, and began staying at a cottage near Okauchee Lake.
+Sullivan was pushed out of Milwaukee by police on August 27, 1948, after being found at a hotel, and began staying at a cottage near Okauchee Lake, Waukesha County.

-Sullivan was picked up from a Milwaukee tavern by four men on the afternoon of September 16, 1948.
+Sullivan was picked up from a downtown Milwaukee tavern by four men on the afternoon of September 16, 1948.
 They drove him out to Waukesha County (on Highway C near Dousman/Waterville) where he was badly wounded.
 A bullet grazed his face and he was hit with a blunt object before being dumped in a ditch in front of Lloyd Owens’ farm.
-One of the men suspected of being in the car was John DiTrapani, a Milwaukee Mafia associate who would later be murdered.
+A bullet entered his cheek and shattered his jaw.
+One of the men suspected of being in the car was John DiTrapani, a Milwaukee Mafia member who would later be murdered.
+One bullet hit Sullivan in the right arm, which was still in a cast from May.
+Another bullet was said to have missed Sullivan and hit one of the gunmen in the stomach.

 Authorities tried to find the car involved in Blackie’s abduction, and Williams said, “If there are any other hoodlums around, we’ll bring them in on vagrancy charges.”
 An “attractive Milwaukee woman” described as “an old friend” of Blackie’s was brought in for questioning, but soon released.